Published Monday, August 31st, 2020

 Does WSC intend to shift our face-to-face classes to online instruction?

 No. We are very committed to sustaining face-to-face classes by promoting the health and safety of our campus community.
 Many students and families have shared passionately with us about how important the face-to-face college experience is to them and to their educational plans.
 All of our work and planning has been with the intent of opening in-person, and doing everything in our power to stay open safely.
 While this is an unprecedented situation, by working together as a community committed to the goal of a safe in-person fall semester, we can remain open.

 Do we have an outbreak on campus?

 No. We are monitoring cases closely as they are reported to us through Student Health, from Public Health, and based on signs and symptoms data coming in from #CampusClear.
-While we do have isolated cases, none of the data suggests we have an outbreak.
+While we have clusters of isolated cases off campus, none of the data suggests we have an outbreak on campus.

 Is WSC encouraging students to Quarantine or Isolate at home?

 Yes, in situations where the student has a safe and comfortable location to go through Quarantine or Isolation.
 Wayne State also has Quarantine and Isolation rooms available with private bathrooms and delivered food service.
 Regular check-ins from student health are provided for all students in Quarantine or Isolation, regardless of location.